acerbetti/yahoo-finance-server/README.md

 A Node.js Express API server that serves Yahoo Finance data using the yahoo-finance2 v3.0.0 library.
 Supports multiple tickers in a single request with arrays as results, including partial failure handling.

+## ⚠️ Disclaimer

+This is an **unofficial implementation** and has **no affiliation with Yahoo Inc.** or any of its subsidiaries.
+This project is not endorsed by, sponsored by, or otherwise connected to Yahoo.
+All data is sourced from public Yahoo Finance APIs through the yahoo-finance2 library.

+## 🙏 Credits

+Special thanks to the authors and maintainers of the [yahoo-finance2](https://github.com/gadicc/yahoo-finance2) library for providing the Yahoo Finance API wrapper.

 ## Features

 - Express API with configurable rate limiting and caching